Patrix999/AgentThursday/README.en.md

 - `context_active` is the canonical source of truth
 - headers and localStorage are only cache or debug overrides
 - `/api/workspace`, headerless `/cli/*`, and ChannelHub / Discord ingress follow the current active context
-- `DEMO_INSTANCE` is only registry / bootstrap / fallback and should not silently create a second user session

 > The system can keep multiple technical contexts, but it should not make users manage session ids.

-### 🗄️ 3.
+### 🗄️ 7.
 Conversation Archive: history is not lost

 Old dialog becomes a durable, searchable, auditable archive instead of context that must always fit into the prompt or be lossy-summarized.

 - archive the closing context before `new context`
 - archive before clearing transient message history on `reset`
-- archive chunks retain contextId, message id, role, speaker, surface, task/card metadata, and timestamps
+- archive chunks retain contextId, message id, role, speaker, surface, task metadata, and timestamps
 - long histories use a dedicated archive path instead of the last-N limit of the UI inspect view

 > reset/new cleans the active working window; it should not delete history.

-### 🔎 4.
+### 🔎 8.
 Conversation Search: the agent can search its past

 AgentThursday has an agent-facing `conversation_search` tool.
 It is intentionally distinct from two other retrieval surfaces: